 @@event-log-query.png Windows Event Log Query Builder

-NetCrunch receives SNMPv1, SNMPv2 and SNMPv3 traps.
+NetCrunch receives SNMPv1, SNMPv2c, and SNMPv3 traps.
 It can also forward all received traps to another SNMP manager.

 All Incoming traps and syslog message (even from nodes not being monitored in the Atlas) are visible in the External Events window.
 With a single click, users can convert them into alerts (node will be added to Atlas if necessary).
-This means NetCrunch allows you to define alerts for traps "by example".
+It means NetCrunch allows you to define alerts for traps "by example."

 NetCrunch offers several ways of delivering data into NetCrunch.
-This can be typical performance counters or status values representing some external object state.
-In both situations NetCrunch offers triggers to create alerts on these values.
+The essential data are performance counters, and status values representing external object state and performance.
+NetCrunch provides triggers to create alerts on these values.

 All internal alerts are automatically correlated, so NetCrunch knows when an alert begins and when it is finished (closed).